SDGforskning/sdg-strings/SDG14_query_action_WoS.md

-        OR "litter" OR "littering" OR "garbage patch" OR ("debris" NEAR/5 ("coastal" OR "marine" OR "ocean*")) OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR "heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "toxic metal$" OR "mining" OR "mine tailing$"
+        OR "litter" OR "littering" OR "garbage patch" OR ("debris" NEAR/5 ("coastal" OR "marine" OR "ocean*")) OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR "heavy metal$" OR "toxic metal$" OR "mercury" OR "arsenic" OR "cadmium" OR "chromium" OR "copper" OR "nickel" OR "organotin$" OR "tributyltin" OR "TBT" OR "mining" OR "mine tailing$" OR "oil" OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "bioconcentrat*" OR "ecotox*" OR "toxic chemical$" OR "endocrine disrupting chemical$"
-        OR "oil"
-        OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "ecotox*" OR "toxic chemical$" OR "endocrine disrupting chemical$"
         OR "persistent organic pollutant$" OR "pesticide$" OR "herbicide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT" OR "hexachlorocyclohexane" OR "hexachlorobenzene" OR "hexachlorobutadiene" OR "pentachlorobenzene" OR "Pentachlorophenol" OR "pentachloroanisole" OR "hexabromocyclododecane" OR "polybrominated diphenyl ether$" OR "perflurochemicals" OR "PFAS" OR "endosulfan"
         OR "polycyclic aromatic hydrocarbon$" OR "PAH"